pcherna/paperless-demo/PetersNotes.md

 - Use Redux to manage state
 - Switch to Dropbox notification API (notify.dropboxapi.com/2/files/list_folder/longpoll for client-side work, webhooks for server-side)
 - Style it in Material
-- Still tries to connect to Dropbox when it doesn't have a token
 - Move some logic into Node
 - Create Electron app
 - Switch to https://www.npmjs.com/package/node-sass-chokidar?